Admissions interviews

 At Churchill, we usually interview between 2/3 and 3/4 of our undergraduate applicants each year.
 All our interviews are conducted online, using Zoom.
 Most interviewees have a single interview, typically with two interviewers (occasionally a third person is present as an observer).
 Our interview slots are normally 45 minutes long, though the actual interview duration tends to be in the range of 30-40 minutes.
 Some interviews require pre-reading or a preparation exercise, in which case we will assign time for this before the interview proper.
 To check for any particular details about the interview format in your chosen course, see our Courses webpages.

 If you are asked to interview, we’ll advise you to use a computer with a webcam and microphone, though a tablet or phone will work perfectly well.
 Provided we can see and hear each other clearly, that’s fine.
-We’ll ask you to have some paper and a pen handy, preferably a thick black “sharpie”-type pen, so you can easily share workings or written ideas.
-We might ask you to type into a shared document and, if you have a device with a touch screen and stylus that you’re comfortable using then, for some technical subjects (including but not necessarily limited to Computer Science, Economics, Engineering, Mathematics, and Natural Sciences), we may suggest that you write equations or sketch graphs using that device.
+We’ll ask you to have some paper and a pen handy, preferably a thick black “sharpie”-type pen, so you can easily share workings, sketches, and written ideas, particularly for technical subjects including (but not necessarily limited to) Architecture, Computer Science, Design, Economics, Engineering, Mathematics, Medicine, Natural Sciences, and Veterinary Medicine.
+We might ask you to type into a shared document and if you have a device with a touch screen and stylus that you’re comfortable using then we may suggest that you use it to sketch or write ideas or equations.
 Again though, always have paper and pen as a backup.

-We will ask you find somewhere quiet for your interview where you won’t be disturbed, with the fastest and most stable internet connection available to you.
-For many interviewees, school or college is the best place, in which case please check with your teachers or relevant staff member in advance to make sure that an appropriate space will be available.
+We’ll ask you to find somewhere quiet for your interview where you won’t be disturbed, with the fastest and most stable internet connection available to you.
+For many interviewees, school or college is the best place, in which case make sure to check with your teachers or relevant staff members in advance that an appropriate space will be available.

 To prepare, the best thing you can do is revise, particularly:

-Additionally, it is good to become familiar with talking about your subject and academic interests with peers and/or teachers.
+Additionally, it’d be good to become familiar with talking about your subject and academic interests with peers and/or teachers.
 However, extensive practice in interview ‘technique’ is neither expected nor, in our experience, useful.